radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 | 3 - Unused | Saturation |

 ### 'Z' Pin Status

-This screen may be useful for viewing the 12 bit ADC results before filtering and conversion to 7 bit midi values.
+This screen is provided to view the internal pin assignements and may be useful for viewing the 12 bit ADC results before filtering and conversion to 7 bit midi values. e.g.:
 ```
 USB Midi Interface Status
 id  port   function     kbd  count input error fault